oracle/python-oracledb/doc/src/api_manual/async_cursor.rst

     bound to a statement executed on the cursor and overrides the attribute with the same name on the connection if specified.
-The method signature is handler(cursor, value, arraysize) and the return value is expected to be a variable object or None in which case a default variable object will be created.
-If this attribute is None, the default behavior will take place for all values bound to the statements.
+The method signature is handler(cursor, value, arraysize) and the return value is expected to be a variable object or *None* in which case a default variable object will be created.
+If this attribute is *None*, the default behavior will take place for all values bound to the statements.

 .. attribute:: AsyncCursor.lastrowid

     This read-only attribute returns the rowid of the last row modified by the cursor.
-If no row was modified by the last operation performed on the cursor, the value None is returned.
+If no row was modified by the last operation performed on the cursor, the value *None* is returned.

 .. attribute:: AsyncCursor.outputtypehandler

     This read-write attribute specifies a method called for each column that is to be fetched from this cursor.
-The method signature is handler(cursor, metadata) and the return value is expected to be a :ref:`variable object<varobj>` or None in which case a default variable object will be created.
-If this attribute is None, then the default behavior will take place for all columns fetched from this cursor.
+The method signature is handler(cursor, metadata) and the return value is expected to be a :ref:`variable object<varobj>` or *None* in which case a default variable object will be created.
+If this attribute is *None*, then the default behavior will take place for all columns fetched from this cursor.

     See :ref:`outputtypehandlers`.